TareqAl-Qayar/TareqAl-Qayar/README.md

-Hello, this is where I showcase projects that I have worked on before.
+Hello, this is where I showcase projects that I have worked on.